mah0001/metadata-editor-docs-v2/tech_installation.md

 # Installation on a server

-[why good to install on server]

-## Hardware requirements
+The Metadata Editor can be installed on a server or on a stand-alone personal computer (PC).
+For installation on a PC, see the section *Installation on a personnal computer*.

+## Why Install on a Server?

+Installing the Metadata Editor on a web server provides several advantages:
+- **Collaboration**: Multiple users can work on metadata simultaneously.
+- **Scalability**: Allows for efficient handling of larger datasets and multiple concurrent users.
+- **Accessibility**: Users can access the application from any device with a browser.
+- **Centralization of metadata**: If the Metadata Editor runs on an organization's server (typically, on its intranet), all metadata will be stored ina central location. the Metadata Editor can therefore operate as a corporate metadata repository.
+- **Permission control**: Running the application on a server allows configuration of an organization's user authentication system.
+- **Security**: Centralizing the generation and storage of the metadata on a server facilitates the management of backups and implementation of other security measures.

-## Software requirements
+## System Requirements

-The Metadata Editor requires PHP with a MySQL or MariaDB database.
-For data import/export, Python 3 is required.
+### Hardware Requirements

+Ensure your server meets the following minimum specifications:
+- CPU: Dual-core processor or higher
+- RAM: At least 4 GB (8 GB recommended for larger datasets)
+- Storage: Minimum 20 GB of free disk space

-### Web server
+### Software Requirements

+To run the Metadata Editor, you will need:

+**Web Server**:
 - Apache 2.4 or later
 - IIS 6/7.x or later
 - NGINX

-### PHP (8.1 or later)

-Required PHP extensions:
+- PHP: Version 8.1 or later, with the following required extensions:
   - xsl
   - xml
   - mbstring
   - mysqli

-### Supported databases

-- MySQL 8.x or MariaDb

-### Python (3.12)
+**Database**:
+- MySQL 8.x or MariaDB.
+The database is not provided in the Metadata Editor package.
+The selected database application must be downloaded from its respective repository or website.

+**Python**:
-A Python/FastApi backend REST API service for data import/export, summary statistics for Stata, SPSS and CSV files.
+- Python 3.12 or later is required for running the FastAPI backend for data import/export and generating summary statistics for Stata, SPSS, and CSV files.

-## Downloading the source code
+### Downloading and Installing the Metadata Editor Application

-The editor installation requires the following:
+**Required Components**

+To install the Metadata Editor, you need:
-- Metadata Editor (PHP application with MySQL database)
+- Metadata Editor: PHP application with a MySQL/MariaDB database.
-- Python backend API
+- PyDataTools: Python backend API for data import/export and summary statistics.

-Follow the steps to download and install editor frontend and backend app.
-The resulting folder structure will look like this:
+**Folder Structure**

+After installation, your directory structure should look like this:

 ```
 metadata_editor